TUD-ADS/HiFlipVX/README.md

 ## Library Files:

 The image processing library contains the following files:
 - **main.cpp:**              Contains examples of how to use the implemented functions.
 - **img_filter_base.h:**     Contains all filter functions.
 Call functions from here.
 - **img_pixelop_base.h:**    Contains all pixel-wise operation functions.
 Call functions from here.
-- **img_other_base.h:**   Contains all other operation functions.
+- **img_conversion_base.h:** Contains all conversion functions.
 Call functions from here.
+- **img_analysis_base.h:**   Contains all analysis functions.
+Call functions from here.
-- **img_helper.h:**       Contains The image data tpye and functions to create and destroy images
+- **vx_helper.h:**           Contains all own data types, enums and macros.
+Contains own image data type (*vx_image_data*) and functions to create and destroy these images.
-- **vx_types.h:**         Contains all OpenVX data types needed (imported from OpenVX)
+- **vx_types.h:**            Contains all OpenVX data types, enums and macros (imported from OpenVX).
 - img_filter_core.h:     Contains all sub-functions that are needed for the filter functions.
 - img_filter_test.h:     Contains all test function, to test the functionality of the filter functions.
 - img_pixelop_core.h:    Contains all sub-functions that are needed for the pixel-wise operations.
 - img_pixelop_test.h:    Contains all test function, to test the functionality of the pixel-wise operation functions.
-- img_other_core.h:   Contains all sub-functions that are needed for the other operations.
+- img_conversion_core.h: Contains all sub-functions that are needed for the conversion operations.
-- img_other_test.h:   Contains all test function, to test the functionality of the other functions.
+- img_analysis_core.h:   Contains all sub-functions that are needed for the analysis operations.
+- img_reader.h:          Contains files to read/write pgm images for testing,

 ## Usage

 The library files explained in the previous sub-section can be used as follows:
-- Add the *filter_base.h*, *pixelop_base.h* and *img_other_core.h* to call functions.
+- Add the *filter_base.h*, *pixelop_base.h*, *img_analysis_base.h:* and *img_conversion_base.h* to call functions.
-- The *img_helper.h* contains the needed image data type and functions to create and destroy images
+- The *vx_helper.h* contains the needed image data type and functions to create and destroy images
-- *vx_types.h* needed OpenVX data types
+- *vx_types.h* contains the needed OpenVX data types
-- The "main.cpp" contains examples how to call the implemented functions.
+- The *main.cpp* contains examples how to call the implemented functions.
-- There is an example in the main for hardware efficient streaming in 1 accelerator.
+- There are example applications in the main for efficient streaming within one accelerator.

+## Needed macros (*vx_helper.h*)
+- **__XILINX__** -> Set this flag when using the library in the Xilinx tools
+- **__LAST__** -> Creates a LAST signal to the *vx_image_data* that indicates the EOF (start of frame) - Set for VDMA & DMA
+- **__USER__** -> Creates a USER signal to the *vx_image_data* that indicates the SOF (start of frame) - Set for VDMA

 ## Outlook

 Further functionality will be added to the library:
-- Will add more functions in future (Minimum 8 Functions in next Version)
+- Add functions for feature detection
-- Add functions from the OpenVX neural network extension
+- Add functions for neural networks
-- Create an upper layer for application distribution and HW/SW Codesign using the OpenVX graphs
+- Create an OpenVX framework including the graph-based approach and memory management

 ## Citations